prskr/goveal/README.md

 ## Markdown

 A good point to start is the [slides.md](examples/slides.md) in the `examples` directory.
-I try to showcase everyting possible with `goveal` in this presentation.
+I try to showcase everything possible with `goveal` in this presentation.

 The most remarkable difference between `goveal` and the `marked` driven Reveal.js markdown is how line numbers in listings are working: